gajus/roarr/README.md

 ### Using Roarr in an application

+To avoid code duplication, you can use a singleton pattern to export a logger instance with predefined context properties (e.g. describing the application).

 I recommend to create a file `Logger.js` in the project directory.
 Use this file to create an child instance of Roarr with context parameters describing the project and the initialisation instance, e.g.

 ```js